Mariano Noriel: Life after the Philippine Revolution

-History has a way of putting a strange twist to the life story of Noriel.
-The records show that the doughty Bacoor general, along with the two others, was sentenced to death for the murder of a man in the Bacoor cockpit in May 1909.
+The records show that Noriel, along with two others, was sentenced to death for the murder of a man in the Bacoor cockpit in May 1909.
 The Court of First Instance decision on the case was later confirmed by the Philippine Supreme Court, so it was appealed by an Irish-American lawyer named Amzi B. Kelly, to the Supreme Court of the United States which subsequently reversed the decision.
 But before the final verdict was received from Washington, Noriel and his co-accused had already been executed by hanging in Manila on January 27, 1915.